MicrosoftDocs/msix-docs/msix-src/package/unsigned-package.md

 ## How to create an unsigned package

-Unsigned packages must include a special OID (organization ID) value in their [Identity](https://docs.microsoft.com/en-us/uwp/schemas/appxpackage/uapmanifestschema/element-identity) element or they won’t be allowed to register.
+Unsigned packages must include a special OID (organization ID) value in their [Identity](https://docs.microsoft.com/en-us/uwp/schemas/appxpackage/uapmanifestschema/element-identity) element in the manifest file or they won’t be allowed to register.
 An unsigned package will never have the same identity as a package that is signed.
 This prevents unsigned packages from conflicting with or spoofing the identity of a signed package.

 Example:
 ```xml